 When you find the right concept, click the green Accept button next to the concept title in the search results to apply the concept to the fact.

 You’ll notice that after applying the concept, the table cell turns red.
 This indicates it is missing information.
-A complete tagging requires both a fact and a date range.
-When tagging a share, you also need a unit.
-In our example, the fact is incomplete because it is missing the date range.
+A complete tagging requires both a concept and a date.
+In our example, the fact is incomplete because it is missing the date.

 Tagging with a Date